opengovsg/postmangovsg-guide/api-guide/frequently-asked-questions.md

 ## What is Postman Programmatic Email API's product roadmap?

+We are currently working to launch our API officially in Q3 2023, following which we will officially publish our product roadmap.
+In the meantime, you can find [our feature list here](./programmatic-email-api/README.md).

 ## Does each agency definitely need a custom domain email address?